MichelfrancisBustillos/MotW-Scraper/readme.md

 - `--dryrun`: Get all download links but do not download the files.
 - `--path <folder>`: Specify the folder path to download books to (default is `books`).
+- `--fast`: Disable all cooldowns for faster scraping.
+- `--silent`: Disable logging output to the terminal.

 ### Examples